We Sold It All For RV Life

 We began eagerly searching for RVs for sale by third parties near us in California.
 We researched day and night about RV living.
 We had no idea how to even hitch an RV, how to dump tanks or do anything that the lifestyle involved.
 Luckily, we had amazing support from a friend from kickball.
 Brielle and her family had allowed us to come watch them during a moving day to get a taste of what was to come.
 The entire process terrified me, yet drove my yearning even more.

-By November 2019 we had fell in love with a Heartland RV.
+By November 2019 we had fallen in love with a Heartland travel trailer RV.
 We put in our 30-day notice to housing and began full time RV living December, 1 2019.
 It was the scariest leap we had taken in our six years of marriage that paid off.
 We’ve since been full time RV living on the beach going on two years and couldn’t love it more.
-We’ve met amazing families along the way and developed life-long friendships.
-We look forward to our newest endeavor, traveling full-time beginning June 2022.
+We’ve met amazing RV families along the way and developed life-long friendships.
+We look forward to our newest endeavor, traveling full-time in the Heartland Sundance beginning June 2022.

 2015 Sundance ‘After’ Renovation Photos